arnabAdhikary98/learningJavaScript/README.md

  - Get the first and last item in an array using arr.slice()
  - Reverse an array in JavaScript using .reverse() method
  - Reverse an array in JavaScript using .unshift() and .forEach() method
+ - Check if a String Contains any Whitespace Characters Using regular expressions